How To Use A Semicolon: The Ultimate Guide

 The use of the semicolon can add variety to your writing and help you to make complex thoughts more understandable.
 When used correctly, the semicolon can be a powerful tool for communication.
 However, it is important to use it sparingly and only when absolutely necessary; overuse of the semicolon can make your writing seem overly complicated.

-The Rules for Using a Semicolon are Simple:
+The Rules for Using a Semicolon are Simple

-Uuse it to separate two independent clauses or ideas.
+• Use it to separate two independent clauses or ideas.
 You can also use a semicolon when listing items in a sentence.
 For example, if you wanted to list the names of three countries in one sentence, you could do so with a semicolon: “The three countries I want to visit are France; Italy; and Croatia.”

-When using a semicolon correctly, make sure that both clauses or ideas can stand on their own as complete sentences.
+• When using a semicolon correctly, make sure that both clauses or ideas can stand on their own as complete sentences.
 This is because the semicolon connects two independent thoughts and doesn’t join them together into one adverbial clause (example: “after I finish my work”), it should be preceded by a comma.
-Additionally, if two independent clauses are joined by a coordinating conjunction (for, and, nor, but, or, yet, so) they should be separated by a comma instead of a semicolon.

-And, don’t forget that the semicolon is not interchangeable with other punctuation marks.
+• Don’t forget that the semicolon is not interchangeable with other punctuation marks.
 For example, using a usage and make your writing look polished.

-When to use a Semicolon
+When to Use a Semicolon

 A semicolon is a powerful piece of punctuation.
 By linking two related independent clauses with a semicolon, you create a sentence that is both style and sophistication to your writing; when used incorrectly, it can make your writing look amateurish.
 If you’re unsure whether or not to use a semicolon, err on the side of caution and choose another form of punctuation.